 ....read more

-The Environmental Education Association of Southern Africa (EEASA) was founded in September 1982 as a result of interaction between educationalists and environmentalists.
+The Environmental Education Association of Southern Africa (EEASA) is a vibrant and active community of practice of educationalists and environmentalists across the SADC region.

 The Environmental Learning Research Centre is the home of a vibrant and diverse community of scholars and environmental education practitioners, and forms a regional hub of environmental learning innovation.